HoyongJeong/liquidScint/README.md

   -h  Show help message
   -m  Run with macro

+# Drawing histogram
+Please use scripts/DrawHist.C or write by yourself.

 # Development Guid
 1. If you want to change material property?
 Go to the line 139 of src/LSDetCon.cc